Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Sam.md

 - New fields: Invoice To
 - New Account Types: Site, Company, Null, National (99% of accounts are Sites)
 - Account Type should never be blank or null. the data will need to be cleaned up before loading to BP
-- In SFDC On the subscription there is a field called Product that will define the wtn subscription/contract
+- In SFDC On the subscription there is a field called Product that will define the WTN subscription/contract
 - each account and contract will need to be enriched after creation. decision?
 - need ability to identify WTN specific contracts/subscription
 - single customer account could have contracts from multiple business channels